-With a range that goes from 30 BPM to 252 BPM, the TM-60 can comfortably handle all your tempo needs, from excruciatingly slow to blistering fast.
-On top of that, you get 15 onboard rhythm variations so you can keep your practice sessions fun and challenging.
+With a range from 30 to 252 bpm, the TM-60 can comfortably handle all your tempo needs, from excruciatingly slow to blistering fast.
+On top of that, you get 15 onboard rhythm variations to help keep your practice sessions fun and challenging.

-Overall, a great metronome for beginners that need to practice everywhere they go.
-It is well built, effective, and simple to use.
+Overall, a great metronome for beginners who need to practice everywhere they go.
+It is well-built, effective, and simple to use.
 Folks looking to get more advanced features may want to consider another model.

 Verdict: The Korg TM-60 employs the ever-popular and classic form factor of simple Korg metronomes and tuners.
-It is reliable, small, well built, and extremely convenient, making it a great choice for students and beginners.
+It’s reliable, small, well-built, and extremely convenient, making it a great choice for students and beginners.